SeriouslyInc/tylertate/blog/_posts/2012-03-07-employees-are-customers-too.markdown

 ---
 layout: blog
 title: "UX, CX, and Service Design: Employees Are Customers Too"
+description: "User experience design is growing up.
+We've finally realized that UX is less about creating end-all-be-all websites, and more about designing cross-channel ecosystems that encompass both the digital and physical."
+topic: design
+type: blog-post
 ---

 User experience design is growing up.
 We've finally realized that UX is less about creating end-all-be-all websites, and more about designing cross-channel ecosystems that encompass both the digital and physical.